svetvasilev/transmock/Deployment/TransMock.Deploy.Adapter/Readme.txt

 - BizTalk Server 2016

 **** Release notes ****
+Version 1.5.0:
+- No functional changes, only some assembly reference refactoring

 Version 1.4.1:
 - Fixed issue with handling faults as response messsages from the inbound mock adapter